ronnievormelker/notes/README.md

 To become a successful programmer, you should also focus on building a solid foundation in core programming concepts, such as data structures, algorithms, software engineering, computer science theory, etc. By understanding these fundamentals, You will be able to better apply them to new problems and projects.
 Additionally, practice makes perfect, so it' s crucial to keep practicing and trying new things.
 The more projects you complete, the more experience you will gain, which will make you a better programmer.
  学习新技能并不断练习。
 保持对行业趋势和技术的了解。

+# 2023-12-22
+- Today's programming wisdom is: "Simplicity is the ultimate sophistication.
+Strive to write clear and concise code that is easy to understand and maintain.
+Avoid unnecessary complexity and always keep in mind that code is read far more often than it is written."

+This reminder emphasizes the importance of writing clean, readable code that can be easily understood by others (including your future self).
+It also highlights the fact that while it's tempting to create complex solutions to problems, simplicity and clarity should be prioritized as they contribute greatly to the long-term sustainability and effectiveness of a codebase.